cryptape/teth/README.md

 var Token = TokenContract.at('0x3a020580345e79e223580d8d6a50e063667f19b5');

 ```
-Deploy all contracts if no contract provided.
+Deploy all contracts if no contract name provided.